What You Should Know About California's Sexting Laws

 California Sex Offender Registry

-An adult who was convicted of any felony offense listed above will be required to register in California's sex offender registry defined under Penal Code 290.
+An adult who was convicted of any felony offense listed above and other online sex crimes will be required to register in California's sex offender registry defined under Penal Code 290.

 This registration is a lifetime requirement which means that while you live in California, you must register as a sex offender for the rest of your life unless you pursue legal relief from this requirement.